Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

   $ tz set -W basicweb -w ~/workspace
   ```

-- To build the dotnet project in the workspace, set the working folder as described below.
+- To build the dotnet project in the workspace, set the working folder as described below:

   Windows&reg;:
   ```